micahamd/psych_exp_generator/README.md

 ### Custom Stimulus-Response (S-R) Mappings

-The S-R Mapping dialog provides precise control over stimulus presentation and response requirements:
+The application now provides separate mapping interfaces for text and image stimuli, offering precise control over presentation and response requirements:

-1. **Per-stimulus Properties**:
+1. **Text-Resp Mapping**:
-   - **Response Mapping**: Assign specific correct response keys to each stimulus
+   - **Response Mapping**: Assign specific correct response keys to each text stimulus
    - **Position Control**: Set exact X and Y coordinates for precise placement
    - **Timing Parameters**: Configure individual presentation timing and offset
-   - **Appearance Settings**:
-     - For text: Custom color and font size (in pixels)
+   - **Appearance Settings**: Custom color and font size (in pixels)
+   - **Category-Based Organization**: Text stimuli are organized by their variable categories
+   - **Bulk Configuration**: Apply settings to all stimuli in a category at once

+2. **Image-Resp Mapping**:
+   - **Response Mapping**: Assign specific correct response keys to each image stimulus
+   - **Position Control**: Set exact X and Y coordinates for precise placement
-     - For images: Custom width and height (in pixels)
+   - **Dimension Control**: Set custom width and height for each image (in pixels)
-   - **Automatic Detection**: System automatically detects stimulus type and shows relevant options with default values
+   - **Timing Parameters**: Configure individual presentation timing and offset
+   - **Category-Based Organization**: Image stimuli are organized by their variable categories

-2. **Concurrent Stimuli Settings**:
+3. **Concurrent Stimuli Settings**:
    - Individual control for each stimulus within a concurrent group
    - Independent positioning with X and Y coordinates for each element
    - Custom colors and sizes for each concurrent stimulus
    - Individual timing offsets for staggered appearance
    - Maintain consistent response key or set individual keys

-3. **Sequential Stimuli Control**:
+4. **Sequential Stimuli Control**:
    - Configure each step in a sequence independently
    - Set progression rules between sequence elements
    - Individual styling for each sequence step